TIBCOSoftware/mashling-recipes/README.md

             },

-3. Change the cluster information section in the acme-mashling-envoy.json according to the ports your service endpoints work with. (highlighted section is an example)
+3. Change the cluster information section in the acme-mashling-envoy.json according to the ports your service endpoints work with.

 		"cluster_manager": {
 		    "clusters": [
 		      {
 		        "name": "**local_service**",
 		        "connect_timeout_ms": 250,
 		        "type": "strict_dns",
 		        "lb_type": "round_robin",
 		        "hosts": [
 		          {
 		            "url": "tcp://127.0.0.1:9096"
 		          }
 		        ]
 		      }
 	    ]
 	  }
-4. Open the front-envoy.json file and add your new service routes alongside the other routes (highlighted section is an example)
+4. Open the front-envoy.json file and add your new service routes alongside the other routes

 		"virtual_hosts": [
         {
               "name": "backend",
               "domains": ["*"],